 Interaction is key.
 Users that actively and consistently engage with your app already show signs of loyalty to your brand.
 Make sure that the users within the highly engaged segments are the ones that get the highly personalised and relevant content that will help keep them coming back.

 For this personalised or highly relevant content, you might want to consider some type of reward that the most engaged users can redeem as a simple “Thank-you!” (and if that tip isn’t enough it might be worth noting that 84% of users prefer apps with rewards).

 This is another great user segment.
 We have all put something in an app shopping cart at one stage or another and realised that the bank balance won’t stretch to this purchase. 🤦🏼♀️

 Though, instead of clearing the cart, we leave it there until pay day.
 Why not use this as a little pick me up for your users and help them (and their bank balance) out by sending a discount closer to payday to remind them that you still care?

 Above you can see a perfect example of Jet tailoring outreach based on the users in-app behaviour.

-This is a segment NOT to forget about!
-They have made a purchase YAY!!
-But you don’t want the relationship to stop there.
+This is not a segment you want to forget about.
+So they have made a purchase, but you don’t want the relationship to stop there do you?
 Did you know that it is six to seven times more expensive to attract a new user than to retain an existing one?
-Well… why not try growing the relationship further by sending your existing user base personalised suggestions or exclusive discounts.
-You can even go further than this and segment existing users, based on frequency, number and volume of purchases.
+Why not try strengthening this relationship further by sending your existing user base personalised suggestions or exclusive discounts?
+You can even go further than this and segment existing users, based on frequency, number and volume of purchases

 Relationships signify stages of life that can be used to reach the right audience with the right message at the right time.
-For example, Facebook, the minute the user changes their relationship status to “engaged,” their timeline is flooded with wedding dresses and engagement rings.
-Therefore this is a great segment that can be easily forgotten about but it can be a great asset to your marketing strategy.
+For example, on Facebook, the minute a user changes their relationship status to “engaged,” their timeline is flooded with wedding dresses and engagement rings.
+This knowledge can be a great asset to your marketing strategy.

 Points to remember: